Île Saint-Paul: 19th century

 In September 1874, a French astronomical mission conveyed by the sailing ship La Dive spent just over three months on Saint-Paul to observe the transit of Venus; geologist Charles Vélain took the opportunity to make a significant geological survey of the island.

-In 1889, Charles Lightoller, who was later to become famous as the Second Officer of the RMS Titanic, whose sinking he survived, was shipwrecked here for eighty eight days when the sailing barque Holt Hill ran aground.
+In 1889, Charles Lightoller, who was later to become famous as the Second Officer of the RMS Titanic, whose sinking he survived, was shipwrecked here for eight days when the sailing barque Holt Hill ran aground.
 He describes the shipwreck and the island in his autobiography, Titanic and Other Ships.
 Lightoller speculated that pirates used the island and their treasure could be buried in its caves.

 In 1892, the crew of the French sloop Bourdonnais, followed by the ship L'Eure in 1893, again took possession of Saint-Paul and Amsterdam Island in the name of the French government.